Noise Pollution Quiz by TES Academy

 20 / 25

-20. Which of the following is a physiological effect of prolonged noise exposure?
+20. Which of the following is NOT a major contributor to noise pollution?

 21 / 25